Student Staff

 Note: When available, a student’s LinkedIn account can be accessed by clicking on the name.

 George is a dual PPE and Public Policy major and is proud to call Takoma Park, Maryland home.
 As a Rose research assistant, he has produced a comprehensive report of Inland Empire municipal American Rescue Plan Fiscal Recovery Fund spending, helped gather data for the Kosmont Cost of Doing Business Survey, created GIS maps of new legislative districts for presentation at a National League of Cities conference, and led a team examining points of friction between state and local government on housing policy.
 He also worked on the 2022 Video Voter Guide, and California Competitiveness projects.
 Before working at the Rose, George pursued his passion for local government as the Chair of the Takoma Park Youth City Council and as a Communications Assistant for Takoma Park Mayor Kate Stewart.
 He has worked on campaigns including that of Senator Gary Peters and President Joe Biden in Michigan, interned in the DC office of US Rep. Jamie Raskin and with the Bipartisan Policy Center.
 He currently serves as Chief Operating Officer at GENup, advocating for pro-student education reform at the state and national levels.
 In his spare time, George loves arguing about tax policy, backpacking, skiing, and otherwise enjoying the outdoors.
-George was in Tunisia, North Africa for the fall semester of 2023.
+George was in Tunisia, North Africa for the fall semester of 2023, but came back to lead the Ontario Missing Middle Housing project.

 Audrey Donahue ’25